-As indicated in the Capricornia System Rules cover letter sent to the QCA, QR Network has consulted with Asciano in the process of developing the draft Capricornia System Rules (the Rules); and Asciano has provided comment to QR Network on various preliminary drafts of the Rules.
+As indicated in the Goonyella System Rules Explanatory Notes QR Network has consulted with Asciano in the process of developing the draft Goonyella System Rules (the Rules); and Asciano has provided comment to QR Network on various preliminary drafts of the Rules.
 Asciano notes that some comments previously provided by Asciano have been incorporated into the current draft of the Rules.

-Nevertheless, Asciano continues to have concerns with both the specific details contained within the Rules and the general framework within which the Rules operate.
-In particular Asciano believes that:
+Nevertheless, Asciano continues to have some concerns with both the general manner in which the Rules may be implemented and specific details contained within the Rules.
+These concerns are outlined in this submission.